 If you have an active electricity connection to your apartment and also an inverter connection.
-If you have experienced a power cut then the power supply to all your appliance are diverted and the power supply will come from the inverter.
+If you have experienced a power cut then the power supply to all your appliance is diverted and the power supply will come from the inverter.
 Vice versa.

 As the name suggests this service is all about making sure that your data is always backed up.
-Using Azure Backup services, all your data is in safe hands and there is always a roll out version is available just in case if anything happens.
+Using Azure Backup services, all your data is in safe hands and there is always a roll-out version is available just in case if anything happens.